 Since I’ve moved here I have become aware that I’m not the only one who was attracted by the village and – for its size – it seems to draw quite a few writers, painters, musicians and other creative people.
 It was, in fact, the home (for many months of the year) of the famous Andres Segovia, a classic guitar maestro who also fell in love with the village.

 I was intrigued and decided to interview people to find out what attracted them to the village.
 I decided to write a book, including their experiences, but also the amazing history and the evolution of the village.
 Reflections from La Herradura was born.
 Every chapter also includes a small description of the village so that when you are reading you will get to know the village and discover its secrets and hidden places.
 The book is in fact a combination of a history book, a guide book and a collection of biographies rolled into one and it will give you a fascinating glimpse into life in a seaside village on the Costa Tropical as well as a peak into the minds of its artists and visionaries.
 The cover depicts a flamenco dancer, the shape of a horseshoe (The word la herradura means horsehoe) and a white village.

-You can buy Reflections from La Herradura either by clicking on the link below or get it from your nearest Amazon online store) or, if you are in La Herradura, from the two ‘librerias: Libreria Coral and Libreria Paramo or from bar The Hide Away or Costa Tropical Tapas bar.
+You can buy Reflections from La Herradura either by clicking on the link below (or get it from your nearest Amazon online store) or, if you are in La Herradura, from the two ‘librerias: Libreria Coral and Libreria Paramo or from bar The Hide Away or Costa Tropical Tapas bar.